Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 The Women’s Manchester Derby

 Owing to the fairly short history of women’s football in England, there have only been 26 meetings between Manchester City and Manchester United women’s teams.
-And in this area, City are clearly on top, having won the league once and the FA Cup three times (seven team trophies overall), while United’s women have just one second-tier league win.
+And in this area, City are clearly on top, having won the league once and the FA Cup three times (eight team trophies overall), while United’s women have just one second-tier league win.

 In all, City’s women have 13 wins in all competitions to United’s eight, with five draws.